Pedrojok01/Web3-Boilerplate/README.md

 - Upgrade all packages dependencies;
 - Add support for Wallet-Connect v2;
-- Clean folder structure;
+- Clean code & folders structure;
 - Improve code readability.

 ## Disclaimer

 1. This is a work in progress...
-2. Just getting started with Typescript and no React expert on top of that, so any contribution/improvment pull-request is more than welcomed!
+2. No Typescript expert and no React expert either, so any contribution/improvement pull-request is welcomed!

 ## Description